BornToDoStuff/BornToDoStuff.github.io/_posts/armor/2016-10-24-armor-of-arcane-retaliation.md

 item_requirement:
 item_curse: false
 item_classes:
-  - Barbarian
   - Fighter
+  - Paladin
 item_school: Evocation
 item_role:
   - Attack
   - Defense
 item_damage:
-  - Mixed
+  - Force
 tags:
-  - Short Rest
   - Resistance
   - Dexterity
   - Charges
+  - Reaction
+  - Elemental
 item_idea:
 item_co_creator:
-item_updated:
+item_updated: 2019-02-25
-last_modified_at:
+last_modified_at: 2019-02-25
 ---

-This armor has a cylinder attached to the back, at the base of the neck, and several tendrils reaching from the cannister to the armor’s reinforced pauldrons.
+This armor has a metal cylinder attached at the nape of the neck, and several tendrils reaching from the cannister to the armor’s reinforced pauldrons.
-Once per short rest as a reaction to taking acid, cold, fire, lightning, or thunder damage, you may activate the armor.
-While the armor is activated you have resistance to the triggering damage type until the end of your next turn.
-Each time you are hit, including the triggering attack, by the triggering damage type while the armor is active the armor gains one charge.
-As an action you can expend 1 or more charges to force all creatures with a 10-foot radius, other than you, to make a Dexterity saving throw DC 10 + proficiency, as elemental energy is forcefully discharged from the pauldrons.
-A creature takes 1d6 damage per charge expended, of the damage type that created the charge(s), on a failed save, or half as much on a successful one.
-Any charges still stored in the armor by dawn are harmlessly vented from the cannister.
+As a reaction to taking acid, cold, fire, lightning, or thunder damage, you may activate the armor and gain one charge.
+While the armor is activated you have resistance to the damage type of the attack until the end of your next turn.
+Additionally, each time you take damage of this type while the armor is active the armor gains one charge.

+As an action you may expend a number of charges to force all other creatures within a 10-foot radius to make a Dexterity saving throw, with a DC equal to 10 + your proficiency, as pure elemental energy is  discharged from small holes in the pauldrons.
+Each creature takes 1d6 Force damage per charge expended on a failed save, or half as much on a successful one.
+All unexpended charges are harmlessly vented from the cannister each dawn.